OBDS-Training/Help/content/en/docs/python/setup/macos/index.md

 ### Test your installation

-- In the Launchpad, find and launch 'Anaconda Navigator (Anaconda3)'.
+- In the Launchpad, find and launch 'Anaconda-Navigator'.

 If prompted about a new version of Anaconda Navigator available, click 'Yes' to update.